 The employer should also mention what the time frames are for termination or resignation.
 The rulebook should include an explanation of all employment laws, including those that apply to discriminatory practices and payroll deductions.
-HR professionals ought to be aware of such policies to construct for their own company.
+HR professionals must become aware of such HR policies to construct for their own company.

 Employers might have specific steps they follow when terminating employees, such as a formal meeting with HR and the employee in question before announcing dismissal from their position.

-Employees may be required to give a two-week notice if they intend to resign from their position (unless it will adversely affect the company).
+Employees must give give a two-week notice if they intend to resign from their position (unless it will affect the company).

 In some cases, employers require new hires to sign arbitration agreements that state disputes between them, and the company won't go through legal proceedings but rather through private mediation sessions instead.

 14. Social Media Policy